kai-vu/site/_artefact_dir/IT_OntoBot.md

 image: /images/artefacts/ontobot.png

-category: 'Other' # At the moment, the categories are: tools, prototypes, datasets, or other.
+category: 'Datasets and Ontologies' # At the moment, the categories are: tools, prototypes, Datasets and Ontologies, or other.
 Please pick one

 keywords: # Please add two to four relevant keywords
 - 'Ontology'